Get to know Andrew

 And if he felt better, he’d be all of those things and more.

 Since a hospital stay in July 2023, it’s been clear: his kidneys haven’t been functioning well.
-He started getting dialysis in August 2024, and he continues getting treatment three times a week.
+He started getting dialysis in August 2024, and he continues getting this life-saving treatment three times a week.

 Andrew’s also a candidate for kidney donation, which is the ultimate goal.
 He’s on the waitlist for a deceased kidney, but that could take years.
 A donated living kidney would be life-changing.

-He’s now listed at two hospitals: Rhode Island Hospital’s Transplant Center in Providence and Brigham & Women’s Hospital in Boston, which is part of the National Kidney Registry (NKR).
+He’s listed at two hospitals: Brigham & Women’s Hospital in Boston, which is part of the National Kidney Registry (NKR), and our local hospital, Rhode Island Hospital, which is not.

-If you’re interested in becoming a donor but don’t live near Providence, visit Andrew’s NKR microsite and then start the donor screening process.
-You may be able to donate through one of the 100+ NKR member centers throughout the US.
+If you’re interested, please visit Andrew’s NKR microsite (through Brigham & Women’s) and then start the donor screening process.
+You may be able to donate through one of the 100+ NKR member centers in the US directly, through a kidney pairing, or through the voucher program.
+We are open to all possibilities!